micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/system_modes/index.md

  system.target := {specific state/mode}
 ```

-if _actual_ state/mode and _target_ state/mode diverge, but there is no rule for this exact situation, the bottom-up rules will just try to return the system/part to its _target_ state/mode.
+If _actual_ state/mode and _target_ state/mode diverge, but there is no rule for this exact situation, the bottom-up rules will just try to return the system/part to its _target_ state/mode.
-*Potentiall dangereous, to be discussed:* what's happening, if the system is already on its way.
-E.g., a system or part was just commanded to transition to _ACTIVE.foo_, but is currently _activating_ (so doing everything right).
-In this case we have to avoid that the bottom-up rules will trigger.

-*Note:* This feature is still experimental and might be subject to major changes.
-However, if no rules are specified in the model file, this feature is not used.

-## Roadmap

-### 2018

-- Requirements for behavior system composition in robotics systems
-- Modeling concept to specify system hierarchy as well as system modes of systems, subsystems, and their mapping along the system hierarchy down to nodes
-- Python prototype of system modes concept (ROS-independent)

-### 2019

-- Extended lifecycle concept and implementation for ROS 2 C++
-- Mode inference and mode manager for ROS 2 C++
-- ROS diagnostics port from ROS 1 to ROS 2 (prerequisite for micro-ROS diagnostics)
-- Lightweight concept for error propagation and recovery mechanisms

-### 2020

-- Integration of mode manager with real-time executor and/or roslaunch
-- Lightweight implementation for specifying error propagation and recovery mechanisms
-- ROS diagnostics port from ROS 1 to ROS 2 (prerequisite for micro-ROS diagnostics)

-_Note: The extension of the ACTIVE state by modes (substates) was originally planned for 2020 but brought forward in 2018._

-### 2021

-- Diagnostics framework for micro-ROS, interoperating with ROS 2 diagnostics
-- MCU-specific diagnostics functions for resource usage on RTOS layer, latencies, statistics from middleware, etc.
+*Note:* This feature is suited for simple, well-defined rules according to the depicted syntax.
+For more complex orchestration, integration of system modes with ontological reasoning (*metacontrol*) has been validated and successfully shown in the [MROS project](https://robmosys.eu/mros/), e.g., within a [navigation sub-system of a mobile robot](https://github.com/MROS-RobMoSys-ITP/Pilot-URJC).

 ## Acknowledgments